-For optimum setting of the carburettor, contact a qualified servicing dealer who has a revolution counter at his disposal.
+For optimum setting of the carburetor, contact a qualified servicing dealer who has a rpm counter at his disposal.

 CAUTION!
 Setting the high speed jet too lean reduces the engine's power and causes overheating.
 This results in engine damage.